lHappYzz/telegram-bot/README.md

 ### 5. Records
 `Work dir: app/Records`

-The framework includes a models module that defines object representations for database interactions.
+The framework includes a models module that defines object representations for database interactions called `Records`.
-Each model must extend the base `Record` class and implement specific fields to define its behavior and mapping to database tables:
+Each model must extend the base `boot/Database/Record` class and implement specific fields to define its behavior and mapping to database tables:

 **Key Properties**:
 - `$table` Represents the name of the database table that the model maps to.
 This is essential for identifying where the data is stored.
-- `$fillable` A list of fields that can be set when creating or updating a record using methods like `create()` or `update()`.
+- `$fillable` A list of fields that can be set when creating or updating a record using methods like `boot/Database/Record::create()` or `boot/Database/Record::update()`.
 This ensures controlled data manipulation and prevents mass-assignment vulnerabilities.
 - `$customFields` Defines additional fields stored in the database that are not present in the Telegram entity associated with this model.
 This is useful for extending functionality beyond what the Telegram entity provides.

 Interactions with Core Framework Entities:
 Models can integrate with framework entities for seamless data handling.
-For instance, the `ChatRecord` model has a direct relationship with the `TelegramChat` entity.
+For instance, the `app/Records/ChatRecord` model has a direct relationship with the `boot/Src/Entities/TelegramChat` entity.
-The `TelegramChat` class encapsulates all essential information about a chat within the messenger, making it easier to initialize and persist data.
+The `boot/Src/Entities/TelegramChat` class encapsulates all essential information about a chat within the messenger, making it easier to initialize and persist data.

 ```php